We all put a lot of effort into improving business metrics with one ultimate goal — increasing profits, right?

 You can’t evaluate average revenue per user in isolation as it’s bound to your customer count.
 Let’s consider an example of two similar platforms thriving to make $10 000 monthly.

 Suppose analysts have calculated ARPUs, which were $15 for both platforms.
 The only thing is that 700 people used Platform 1 (of which 100 people were trial period users), while Platform 2 has got 300 customers.

-You can only evaluate your own ARPU.
+You can only evaluate your average revenue per user.
 Or compare yourself to a company with identical (both quantitatively and qualitatively) customers.

 First, decide on what period matches your business tasks.
 If you’re a subscription-based platform, you can do this exercise monthly.
-However, if you’re a mobile app with a short average Lifetime, consider calculating your ARPU more often.
+However, if you’re a mobile app with a short average Lifetime, consider calculating your ARPU more often3.

 You may use ARPU to evaluate the quality of traffic for a particular time period.
-First, you need to calculate revenue from your users for a certain period (e.g. all who signed up on June 15).
-This will be your cumulative ARPU.
-It’s calculated by a similar formula, but it shows your revenue from a particular user cohort.
+First, you need to calculate revenue from your users for a certain period.
+Let’s take all who signed up on June 15.
+A similar formula calculates it, but it shows your revenue from a particular user cohort.
 For this cohort, ARPU will gradually increase because this cohort of users may bring you additional income.
 That’s why it’s called cumulative.

 Let’s say 800 people signed up for your platform on June 15.
 The very same day, they made total payments of $600.
 Your ARPU will be 600 / 800 = $0,75.

 Suppose this cohort brought you another $300 the next day.
 Though some users might have left you or not used the platform on the second day, your cohort is still 800 users.
 The cumulative ARPU for 2 days will be (600+300) / 800 = $1,125.
 And it’s going to increase each day gradually and reach your LTV one day.

-Calculate cumulative ARPU for 1 day, a week or 2 weeks.
+Calculate cumulative ARPU for one day, a week, or two weeks.
 This will give you an insight into how much a user brings you when they begin using your platform.
 You’ll also be able to forecast future revenues from that user.
 What’s more, you may find out the funnel bottlenecks.